Cosmic Lockdown: When Decoherence Saves the Universe from Tunneling: Master equations and bath correlators in de Sitter

 We begin with the four-dimensional action

 with the system and environment Lagrangian densities

 and system potential given in \eq{eq:potential}.
 We consider various four point interactions

 where $\underline{\lambda}_{i}$ are bare (denoted by the under bar) dimensionless coupling strengths.
-To isolate the long-wavelength (infrared) dynamics relevant for stochastic and open-system treatments, we discard all spatial gradients and retain only the homogeneous contributions,
+To isolate the long-wavelength (infrared) dynamics relevant for stochastic and open-system treatments, we coarse-grain the system over a fixed comoving patch $R$ with volume $\mathtt{vol}$.
+Assuming the fields are approximately homogeneous within the box we may neglect gradient terms